-We are developing Virtuoso, a middleware for virtual machine distributed computing that very closely emulates the process of buying, configuring, and using an Intel-based computer or collection of computers from a web site, a process with which many users and certainly all system administrators are familiar.
+We are developing Virtuoso, middleware for virtual machine distributed computing that very closely emulates the process of buying, configuring, and using an Intel-based computer or collection of computers from a web site, a process with which many users and certainly all system administrators are familiar.
 Instead of a physical computer, the user receives a reference to the virtual machine which he can then use to start, stop, reset, and clone the machine.
 The system presents the illusion that the virtual machine is right next to the user in terms of console display, devices, and the network.
-Virtuoso currently uses VMWare GSX Server, a type-II virtual machine [16], as its virtual machine monitor (VMM), though other VMMs can in principle be substituted.
-Details about the Virtuoso implementation [36], its virtual networking system [38], its application topology inference system [17] and its dynamic adaptation system [39] can be found in the references, as can a detailed case for grid computing on virtual machines [12].
+Virtuoso currently uses VMware GSX Server, a type-II virtual machine [17], as its virtual machine monitor (VMM), though other VMMs can in principle be substituted, and our model could easily be employed in a type-I VMM.
+Details about the Virtuoso implementation [41], its virtual networking system [43], its application topology inference system [19], its use of the Wren network inference system [46], its dynamic adaptation system [45, 44], and its optical network reservation system [30] can be found in the references, as can a detailed case for grid computing on virtual machines [13], a more recent discussion of the role of VMs in this area [28], and an introduction to the state of the art in virtualization [12].

 Virtuoso is designed to support a wide range of workloads that its simple user-level abstraction makes possible.
-Three workload types that drove our design process are:
+Three workload types drove our design process: